Blue Prince Board Game · Project Record

 — Garage instructions unclear — player seemed to grasp the concept but needed guidance.

 — Music Room Special Key system caused confusion.
-Player drafted Music Room; Chad awarded the Secret Garden Key.
+Player drafted Music Room; QQ awarded the Secret Garden Key.
 The two-roll sequence (first roll to determine if Special Key is granted, second roll to determine which key) was not self-evident from the tile or rules.

 — Telescope instructions unclear in the context of the Observatory.